 Robin Rogers, daughter of Dale & Roy Rogers, the famed western movie star couple of the 1940s-50s, was born in 1950 with Down syndrome.
 Her disability inspired her mother, Dale, to be one of the first celebrities to advocate for people with disabilities.
 Dale wrote the book, “Angel Unaware,” to chronicle Robin’s short, yet influential life.
-Her book inspired parents all over the nation to create organizations like Dale Rogers Training Center (DRTC), where people with disabilities can learn, grow and work so they can become productive citizens.
+Her book inspired parents all over the nation to create organizations like DRTC, where people with disabilities can learn, grow and work so they can become productive citizens.
 In fact, Angel Unaware was written more than 60 years ago, but is still in print today and is sold in DRTC’s Robin’s Corner Gift Shop.

 The Rogers family generously donated items to DRTC from the Roy and Dale Rogers Museum in Branson, Missouri, that were once owned by Robin and mentioned in her mother’s book.